AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

       X.Val := 42;
    end;

-Here, like in the previous example, we can state in a pledge that ``X.Next.Next.Val`` is ``Y.Val``, and then ``X.Next.Next`` cannot be set to null.
+Here, like in the previous example, we can state that, at the end of the borrow, ``X.Next.Next.Val`` is ``Y.Val``, and then ``X.Next.Next`` cannot be set to null.
 We cannot assume anything about the part of ``X`` designated by ``Y``, so we won't be able to prove that